erozx/ZipBrute/README.md

 ## ZipBrute ![Python|3.7](https://img.shields.io/badge/Python-3.7-blue.svg)
-Tool to find Zip/Rar file password by using Brute Force attack in GUI view for executable files specifically for Windows only, but if you want to try it on Linux, you can try using the source code
+Tool to find Zip/Rar file password by using Brute Force attack in GUI view<br>
+for executable files specifically for Windows only, but if you want to try it on Linux, you can try using the source code

 <img src="https://github.com/SansXpl/ZipBrute/blob/main/image/zip_brute.png" alt="ZipBrute" border="0">